yogeshchandrasekharuni/fast-agent/README.md

 ```

 This starts an interactive session, which produces a short social media post for a given URL.
-If a _chain_ is prompted, by default it returns to a chat with last Agent in the chain.
+If a _chain_ is prompted it returns to a chat with last Agent in the chain.
+You can switch the agent to prompt by typing `@agent-name`.

 Chains can be incorporated in other workflows, or contain other workflow elements (including other Chains).
 You can set an `instruction` to precisely describe it's capabilities to other workflow steps if needed.